Set around glittering Lake Geneva, this gateway to the Alps is also the European headquarters for the United Nations.

 Food and drink

 Geneva borders France, so fondue is practically compulsory here.
-You’ll find many places in town serving a good moitié-moitié (half Gruyère, half Vacherin); some of the best include Les Armures – a traditional restaurant attached to the five-star hotel of the same name – and the extensive terrace of the Buvette at Bains des Pâquis (which hosts al fresco fondue nights in winter).
+You’ll find many places to eat in town that serve a good moitié-moitié (half Gruyère, half Vacherin).
+Some of the best include Les Armures – a traditional restaurant attached to the five-star hotel of the same name – and the extensive terrace of the Buvette at Bains des Pâquis (which hosts al fresco fondue nights in winter).

 On Wednesdays and Saturdays, a fresh produce market takes over Place du Marché in Pâquis, a bohemian neighbourhood near Gare Cornavin in the city centre.
 The giant square of Plainpalais is home to Geneva’s biggest farmers’ market on Tuesdays, Fridays and Sundays.
 On Wednesdays and Saturdays, it takes a break from food to play host to a sprawling flea market.